accelazh/accelazh.github.io/_posts/2021-11-06-Notes-on-How-to-do-Innovation.md

   * __Min-Max analysis__.
 A gap maps to a problem.
 We may not solve every problem, but we should always be able to plot it on a continuum axis, and scope it with what we are the min-max.
 We can plot the __theory limits__ vs where we are to find the gaps.
 We can plot the __reaching scope__ by today's ability vs in following future, to identify what we should reach but didn't, what we cannot, and what to prepare in future.

   * __Grid search__.
 Continued from Min-Max, we can unfold the properties we care into multi-dimensions of structured space.
 Use an exhaustive method to divide and categorize the space, and conduct the search.
 This also helps us find and look into possibilities.
+In another word, we should have the map, even we cannot reach every location, and we should plot grid axes on the map.

 Problems & missing parts in engineering working are source for innovation.